-Our group's overall effective tax rate on underlying profits will typically broadly match the UK headline rate, currently at 19 per cent.
-However the actual effective cash tax rate may fluctuate from the headline UK rate year by year due to the way statutory tax relief works for items such as capital investment, pensions, R&D and financing:
+Our group's overall effective tax rate on underlying profits will typically broadly match the UK headline rate, currently at 19%.
+However, the actual effective cash tax rate may fluctuate from the headline UK rate year by year due to the way statutory tax relief works for items such as capital investment, R&D and financing:

 An important element of the group's tax liability position is tax allowances on our capital spend.
-We spent £800 million on capital items in 2019, so any changes to the allowances can significantly affect our tax bill.
-From 1 April 2019, the rate of tax allowance on the majority of our infrastructure spend reduced from 8 per cent to 6 per cent and will result in an estimated additional annual tax liability of around £10 million.
-We invest in R&D to make our processes and operations more efficient.
-We claim reliefs on this expenditure where applicable.
+We spent around £750 million on capital items in 2022, so any changes to the allowances can significantly affect our tax bill.
+From 1 April 2021, for a two-year period, special firstyear tax allowances, 'super deductions', have been introduced to encourage investment and these apply to a significant element of our infrastructure spend.
+We are a sector leader in terms of innovation and continue to invest in order to make our processes and operations more efficient.
+We claim available enhanced tax reliefs on this expenditure where applicable.

 The above tax deductions are achieved as a result of statutory reliefs, or utilising tax incentives which have been explicitly put in place by successive governments precisely to encourage such investment in infrastructure and innovation.
-The impact of this is set out in our detailed tax disclosures.
+The impact of our existing capital allowances claims is set out in our detailed tax disclosures.

-We are largely a UK group and our funding comes from non-related parties.
+We are a UK group and our funding comes from non-related parties.
 We have not been negatively impacted by the recent changes to the tax deductibility of interest rules which were generally targeted at groups that had a disproportionate amount of debt in the UK as compared with their overall group position.
 Our interest costs remain deductible in the UK.
 Managing our financial position is complex and the movement on unrealised profits and losses on our debt and derivatives portfolio can be significant.
 The tax treatment of some of this follows the accounts and for others is based on specific tax rules.
 As such, the impact can be volatile but all profits and losses remain subject to tax in the UK.